So you want to hire a Wedding DJ? Experience can make a big difference on the day

 I first started DJing by playing music at Weddings for my friends and family.
 Because I knew who I was playing for and the guests that would be there I could tailor my set list accordingly and progress through different genres, building the party as the evening went on.
 Naturally when I started DJ Hire Bristol I wanted to create the same atmosphere for people I didn’t already know.
 Achieving that was going to require investing time in order to understand a couples vision for their special day.

-A successful party requires planning, organisation and flexibility.
+A successful Wedding party requires planning, organisation and adaptability.
 Ideally little of that would be overly obvious to the guests in order to keep the mood both fun and relaxed.

 With that in mind, planning out the evening can be broken down into the following three sections: